4.6 Provisions and Contingent Liabilities

 Risk Management Committee and Operational Risk Group (RMC & ORG)

 Company has an internal Risk Management Committee and Operational Risk Group whose major function include review of Risk Registers submitted monthly by all departments.
-It comprises of HODs of Risk Management, Finance, Project Finance, Credit Monitoring, IT, and any other member as nominated by MD & CEO of the Company.
+It comprises of HODs of Risk Management, Finance, Marketing, Credit Monitoring, IT, and any other member as nominated by MD & CEO of the Company.
 A list of functions performed by RMC & ORG is given below -:

 • Review of Risk Management Policy